This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Trigeminal neuralgia (TN) is a problem with your trigeminal nerve that causes severe facial pain.
+Trigeminal neuralgia (TN) is a nerve disorder that causes sudden attacks of severe facial pain.
 You have a trigeminal nerve on each side of your face.
 The nerves allow you to feel pain, touch, and temperature changes in different areas of your face.

-- Anticonvulsants: These control seizures, help prevent pain attacks, and decrease symptoms.
+- Anticonvulsants may help prevent pain attacks and decrease symptoms.

-- Antidepressants: These decrease pain and help prevent depression.
+- Antidepressants may decrease pain and help prevent depression.

 You may need to have blood tests to check your blood levels of certain medicines.
 Ask how often you need to return to have these blood tests.
 Write down your questions so you remember to ask them during your visits.

 For more information:

 2801 SW Archer Road

 Gainesville , FL 32608